shoark7/shoark7.github.io/_posts/Programming/Python/2019-04-09-how-is-import-going-on-in-python.md

 **Code reusability** is really import in programming languages and other high-level languages contain many useful others' code in the name of library or STL.
 Some boring routines are essential in almost any projects, but it can be hell if we have to implement not creative, boresome jobs everytime.

 **Python supports others' code in the name of 'module'.** Python has long maintained '**_batteries included_**' philosophy, meaning Python supports many versatile and rich standard libraries.
-In fact, there're many standard libraries that people don't know but can be useful: _ipaddress_, _pickle_, _shutil_, _pprint_, _smtp_, ...
+In fact, there're so many standard libraries that people don't know: _ipaddress_, _pickle_, _shutil_, _pprint_, _smtp_, ...
 I cannot even mention them all because it really has a lot.
-With these modules you don't need to repeat boring jobs but use Python's efficient and ready-made codes.
+With these modules you don't need to repeat boring codes but use Python's efficient and ready-made codes.
 This is why we python lovers say '_Life is short, use Python_'.
 You can put your energy into what is most creative and interesting to you.

 <br>